 No. Wisconsin Farm Bureau Federation (WFBF) is a private, dues-paying membership organization.
 WFBF works on behalf of members locally, with regulatory agencies, and in our state and nation capitols.

-Anyone, but only active members are permitted to create policy and vote on WFBF issues.
-Active members are those who are engaged in production agriculture.
+Anyone, but only voting members are permitted to create policy and vote on WFBF issues.
+Voting members are those who are engaged in production agriculture.
 Non-agricultural members are associate members.

 Wisconsin Farm Bureau has many money-saving member benefits that all members can enjoy.
 In addition to access to Rural Mutual Insurance Company policies, members can save money on everything from hotel rooms to prescription drugs and office supplies.
 Plus, many of the issues of concern to the Farm Bureau don’t just affect farmers: they also impact agricultural consumers, taxpayers and property owners.